-10.3 Approval of new or revised Recommendations
+10.4 The normal procedure for the approval of new or revised Recommendations

-- 10.3.1 When a draft new or revised Recommendation has been adopted by a Study Group, by either of the above procedures, then the text shall be submitted for approval by Member States. - 10.3.2 Approval of new or revised Recommendations may be sought: - at a Radiocommunication Assembly; - by consultation of the Member States as soon as the relevant Study Group has adopted the text.
+10.4.1 When a draft new or revised Recommendation has been adopted by a Study Group, by either of the above procedures, then the text shall be submitted for approval by Member States.

+10.4.2 Approval of new or revised Recommendations may be sought:

+- at a Radiocommunication Assembly; - by consultation of the Member States as soon as the relevant Study Group has adopted the text.

-- 10.3.3 At the Study Group meeting where a draft is adopted or where it is decided to seek adoption by Study Group correspondence, the Study Group shall decide to submit the draft new or revised Recommendation for approval either at the next Radiocommunication Assembly or by consultation of the Member States. - 10.3.4 When it is decided to submit a draft to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly. - 10.3.5 When it is decided to submit a draft for approval by consultation the following conditions and procedures apply. - 10.3.5.1 At the Study Group's meeting the decision of the delegations representing Member States to apply this approval procedure must be unopposed.
+10.4.3 At the Study Group meeting where a draft is adopted or where it is decided to seek adoption by Study Group correspondence, the Study Group shall decide to submit the draft new or revised Recommendation for approval either at the next Radiocommunication Assembly or by consultation of the Member States, unless the Study Group has decided to use the PSAA procedure as described in § 10.3.

+10.4.4 When it is decided to submit a draft to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.

+10.4.5 When it is decided to submit a draft for approval by consultation the following conditions and procedures apply.

+10.4.5.1 At the Study Group's meeting the decision of the delegations representing Member States to apply this approval procedure must be unopposed.
 A delegation may advise at the Study Group meeting that it is abstaining from the decision to apply the procedure.
 This delegation's presence shall then be ignored for the purposes of this decision.
 Such an abstention may subsequently be revoked, but only during the course of the Study Group meeting.

 Exceptionally, but only during the Study Group meeting, delegations may request more time to consider their positions.
 Unless advised of formal opposition from any of these delegations within a period of one month after the last day of the meeting, the approval process by consultation shall continue.
-If formal objection is received, the draft shall be submitted to the next Radiocommunication Assembly (see § 10.3.3).
+If formal objection is received, the draft shall be submitted to the next Radiocommunication Assembly.

-- 10.3.5.2 For the application of the approval procedure by consultation, within one month of a Study Group's adoption of a draft new or revised Recommendation, according to one of the methods in § 10.2, the Director shall request Member States to indicate within three months whether they approve or do not approve the proposal.
-This request shall be accompanied by the complete final text, in the working languages, of the proposed new or revised Recommendation. - 10.3.5.3The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Recommendation, but only Member States are entitled to respond.
-This advice should be accompanied by the complete final texts, for information only. - 10.3.5.4If 70% or more of the replies from Member States indicate approval, the proposal shall be accepted.
+10.4.5.2 For the application of the approval procedure by consultation, within one month of a Study Group's adoption of a draft new or revised Recommendation, according to one of the methods in \S 10.2, the Director shall request Member States to indicate within three months whether they approve or do not approve the proposal.
+This request shall be accompanied by the complete final text, in the working languages, of the proposed new or revised Recommendation.

+10.4.5.3 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Recommendation, but only Member States are entitled to respond.
+This advice should be accompanied by the complete final texts, for information only.

+10.4.5.4If 70% or more of the replies from Member States indicate approval, the proposal shall be accepted.
 If the proposal is not accepted, it shall be referred back to the Study Group.